rafafelps/EncephalonPrime/README.md

 Some features may not be available at the moment.

 ## Description
 Made with C++.
 EncephalonPrime is a library that helps to create variable-sized FCNN.
-There's multiple activation functions implemented (ReLU, Sigmoid, etc), a save/load system, Adam for better training, Kaiming initialization and much more!
+There's multiple activation functions implemented (ReLU, Sigmoid, etc), a save/load system, Adam for better training, Kaiming Initialization and much more!

 ## Author